 Watch What’s Trending Now!

 On November 17, analyst Scott Greene tweeted, “James Franklin will be bringing numerous PSU commits and current players to Blacksburg.
 He will also own NoVa recruiting and continue poaching talent from the DMV.
 Worst case scenario for Terps.”
-After being forced to leave his head coaching throne in October, Franklin will be starting a new chapter.
+After being forced to leave his head coaching throne in October, Franklin will start a new chapter.

 ADVERTISEMENT